Own-Data-Privateer/hoardy-web/README.md

 `Hoardy-Web`'s main workflow is to passively collect and archive `HTTP` requests and responses (and, if you ask, also [`DOM` snapshots](./extension/page/help.org#faq-snapshot), i.e. the contents of the page after all `JavaScript` was run) directly from your browser as you browse the web.

-`Hoardy-Web` allows you to
+Therefore, `Hoardy-Web` allows you to

-- archive most HTTP-level data, not just the pages available via HTTP `GET` requests (e.g., it can archive answer pages of web search engines fetched via HTTP `POST`, JSON RPC/AJAX data, etc, though, at the moment, [it can not archive `WebSockets` data](./extension/page/help.org#bugs));

-- trivially archive web pages hidden behind CAPTCHAs, requiring special cookies, multi-factor logins, paywalls, anti-scraping/`curl`/`wget` measures, and etc; after all, the website in question only interacts with your normal web browser, not with a custom web crawler;
+- trivially archive web pages hidden behind CAPTCHAs, requiring special cookies, multi-factor logins, paywalls, anti-scraping/`curl`/`wget` measures, and etc (after all, the website in question only interacts with your normal web browser, not with a custom web crawler);

+- archive most `HTTP`-level data, not just web pages, and not just things available via `HTTP GET` requests (e.g., it can archive answer pages of web search engines fetched via `HTTP POST`, `AJAX` data, `JSON RPC` calls, etc; though, at the moment, [it can not archive `WebSockets` data](./extension/page/help.org#bugs));

 all the while

+- being invisible to websites you are browsing;
 - downloading everything only once, **not** once with your browser and then the second time with a separate tool like [ArchiveBox](https://github.com/ArchiveBox/ArchiveBox);
 - freeing you from worries of forgetting to archive something because you forgot to press a button somewhere.

 `Hoardy-Web` can archive collected data